dominoesbase/comic-generator/README.md

 ## How to Use

 ### Build a Panel
-Given a certain image, the **panel** is obtained through the Vinheta builder.
+Given a certain image, the **panel** is obtained through the Panel constructor.

 ```java
 /**